keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/Microbit/Microbit.md

 #### 4. Procedures

 We will demonstrate on iPhone/iPad/MAC devices.
-Android/Windows devices may take these as a referance.
+Android/Windows devices may take these as a reference.

 ##### (1) Firmware (iOS/MAC only)